 The city became Slovakia’s capital after the dissolution of Czechoslovakia, which took place, among other reasons, because of the Velvet Revolution and ethnic differences between the Czechs and Slovaks.

 How to get to Bratislava from Vienna?

-When you arrive there don’t be surprised by the difference between both central stations, Bratislava is definitely not as fancy as Vienna.
-The good side of it is that the prices aren’t like Vienna either. 🙂
+When you arrive at the Slovak capital don’t be surprised by the difference between both central stations, Bratislava is definitely not as fancy as Vienna, but that’s the city charm.

 The Old Town is 15 min by foot from here and this is honestly the easiest way to get to the center.
 We preferred to walk there rather than take public transport as you get to see more of the city that way.

 Things to do in Bratislava – How to spend one day in Bratislava

 As you walk down the Michalská street you’ll see many restaurants, cafés, souvenir shops, etc. On Sedlárska street, to your left, you’ll see many cool pubs (Irish, Scottish..).
 This second street will lead you to Hlavné námestie, the main square.
-Some of the main landmarks found in this square are Napoleon’s soldier statue, the Old Town Hall and the Maximiliánova/ Roland Fountain.
+By the way, don’t worry about these difficult names, I’ll add a map below with all locations to visit in one day in Bratislava.

 I bought my souvenir on a street market at the Frantiskanske námestie, next to the square.
 It was cheaper than the souvenir shops I mentioned above.
-We saw a very cute sightseeing bus at the main square (first picture below), they make a short tour through the main attractions.
+We saw a very cute sightseeing bus at the main square (first picture below).
+They offer a short tour through the main city’s attractions.

-If you want a nice view of the square you can go up on the Old Town Hall Tower, where the place houses the oldest museum in the city (Museum of City History).
+If you want a nice view of the square you can go up to the Old Town Hall Tower, where the place houses the oldest museum in the city (Museum of City History).
 The ticket to the museum costs €5.

 Food, food, food